 Deployment errors are frustrating, especially when the build completed successfully but the app won't go live.
-This article explains what the most common deployment failure patterns look like and what to do in each case — so you can stop the problem from getting worse and get back on track as quickly as possible.
+This article explains what the most common deployment failure patterns look like and what to do in each case.

 Understanding deployment errors